 Eoin Mulvany, Teacher

-Eoin received a first class honours degree from the DIT Conservatory of Music and Drama in both music composition and guitar performance, coming top of his class with an upper division merit in the teaching diploma course he also completed.
-He has also obtained a Masters degree in composition from Dublin City University.
-In addition to guitar, Eoin has extensive experience teaching music theory, musicianship and composition to students from beginner to teaching diploma level.
-He also has experience in – and has performed – a wide range of music, having played and sung with groups ranging from jazz ensembles to classical choirs, traditional Irish music groups to rock bands.
-Eoin has taught guitar, music theory and Leaving Cert.
+Eoin was born and grew up in Kells Co.
+Meath, playing music and singing from a very young age.
+He received a first class honours degree from the DIT Conservatory of Music and Drama in both music composition and classical guitar performance, coming top of his class in the teaching diploma course he also completed there.
+He also obtained a Master’s degree in composition from Dublin City University.
+In 2001 he was awarded the IMRO Young Irish Composer of the Future prize for Poynt: After Monet, a piece for solo piano, and in 2007 he received the Jerome Hynes / National Concert Hall Young Composer of the Year prize for PX, a composition for flute and piano.
+Eoin is an active composer and arranger for various ensembles, and he has had works performed in France, Spain, Portugal, Slovenia, Italy, the US and Ireland.
+As a performer, he has played and sung with groups ranging from jazz ensembles to classical choirs, and traditional Irish music groups to rock bands.
+He has taught guitar, music theory and Leaving Cert.
 Music at the New School since 2004.

 Back to top

 2016-2017 Third Term Course Schedule

 10 weeks, 26 April – 28 June 2017

 Wednesdays 7.30 – 8.30 pm

 Students concurrently enrolled for private or group tuition at the school: €90